allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 ## Summary

-I hope [Part I]{% TODO LINK %} gave you some background on how Elastic works under the hood.
+I hope [Part I]({% post_url 2021-09-30-how-to-ruin-elasticsearch-performance-part-i %}) gave you some background on how Elastic works under the hood.
 In Part II, we discussed various techniques which can affect its performance in real-world scenarios.
 Armed with this knowledge, you will be able to make or break Elasticsearch performance: the choice is yours.